Macedonia at the 2018 Winter Olympics

-North Macedonia competed at the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
+Macedonia competed at the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
 The country's participation in Pyeongchang marked its sixth appearance in the Winter Olympics after its debut at the 1998 Winter Olympics.

-North Macedonia was represented by three athletes who competed across two sports.
+Macedonia was represented by three athletes who competed across two sports.
 Stavre Jada served as the country's flag-bearer during the opening ceremony and a volunteer carried the flag during the closing ceremony.
-North Macedonia did not win any medals in the Games.
+Macedonia did not win any medals in the Games.
+This is the last Olympic Games that the nation participated at before its name was changed to North Macedonia.

 Background

 Athletes from Montenegro competed for Yugoslavia earlier from 1924 to 1988.
 After its independence from Yugoslavia on 8 September 1991, its National Olympic Committee was formed in 1992.
 The Olympic Committee of North Macedonia was recognized by the International Olympic Committee (IOC) in 1993.
 The 1996 Summer Olympics marked Macedonia's first participation as an independent nation in the Olympic Games.
 After the nation made its debut in the Winter Olympics at the 1998 Winter Games, this edition of the Games in 2018 marked the nation's sixth appearance at the Winter Games.

 The 2018 Winter Olympics were held in Pyeongchang, South Korea between 9 and 25 February 2018.
-North Macedonia was represented by three athletes.
+Macedonia was represented by three athletes.
 Stavre Jada served as the country's flag-bearer during the opening ceremony, and a volunteer carried the flag during the closing ceremony.
-North Macedonia did not win a medal in the Games.
+Macedonia did not win a medal in the Games.